Eid ul Fitr 2021

 “Allah's Messenger (S.A.W.) made it incumbent (Wajib) on all the slave or free Muslims, male or female, to pay one Sa' of dates or barley as Zakat-ul-Fitr.”

 According to above mentioned Hadith, Zakat Al-Fitr or Sadaqat-ul-Fitr (or fitrah/fitrana) is Wajib upon every Muslim including slave, freeman, male, female, young, new-born and old.
 Compulsion of Zakat ul-Fitr on a Muslim is same as the Nisab of normal Zakat (Nisab Is the exemption limit for the payment of Zakat).

 As in normal Zakat, Zakat Al-Fitr is distributed among poor and needy Muslim.
-It is preferable to give Sadaqat-ul-Fitr firstly to needy relatives, thereafter to needy neighbors and then to other needy Muslims.
+It is preferable to give Sadaqat-ul-Fitr first to needy relatives, then to needy neighbors and then to other needy Muslims.

 Zakat Al-Fitr should be paid before the Eid Prayer.

-Also, remember us and all Muslim Ummah in your Duas.
+Also, remember us and the entire Muslim Ummah in your Duas.